 1. Make sure your pet is wearing an identification tag with current contact information at all times.
-Getting your pet microchipped in addition to tagging him will significantly increase your chance of having your pet returned to you.
+Getting your pet microchipped and tagging him will significantly increase your chance of having your pet returned to you.
 The microchip needs to be registered with current contact information to be effective.

 2. Have a current photo of your pet.
 Your pet may look different as an adult from what it did when it was a puppy or kitten, so take many pictures as it grows into adulthood.
 Be sure to get any distinguishing marks or scars in the pictures.

 3. Contact your local law enforcement, impounds & animal shelters as soon as you discover your pet missing.
-Email or drop off “missing pet” posters as soon as you can.
+Email or drop off “missing pet” posters as quickly as possible.

 4. Contact your local radio stations.
-The more people who know about your missing pet the better.
-Somebody may have spotted the pet but didn’t know who to contact about it.
+The more people who know about your missing pet, the better.
+Somebody may have spotted the pet but didn’t know who to contact.

 5. Don’t forget Facebook!
 Social networking websites are a great area to post a picture & details of your missing pet.
 It’s amazing how many pets are found & returned home just because someone saw the pet on Facebook.

 6. Talk to all your neighbors.
 Go several blocks in all directions & pass out posters with the pet description & photo.
 Post it in local restaurants, gas stations, grocery stores & any other place that will allow it.

 7. Go to the impounds & shelters to see the animals for yourself.
 Don’t rely on another person contacting you.
 IT IS INCREDIBLY IMPORTANT THAT YOU SEE FOR YOURSELF!